 In imitation of the ridiculous love Almighty God has for each of us and all of us,

 let us live and love without labels!

-(Trademark by Mark Tidd, Highlands Church Denver.
-May be used with permission.)
+(Ethos copyright Mark Tidd, Highlands Church Denver.
+Used with permission.)

 We chose the name Left Hand Community Church because our location is on the south side of Longmont, Colorado, where Left Hand Creek joins the St. Vrain River.
 We wanted a name grounded in the earth, in a specific place on our vulnerable planet.
 We also believe trusting the flow of life is preferable to engineering results, so identifying with a body of water was natural.
 As a church committed to racial reconciliation, we also identify with the Native American chief after whom Left Hand Creek is named.